Rocky: Development and writing

 Sylvester Stallone wrote the screenplay for Rocky in three and a half days, shortly after watching the championship match between Muhammad Ali and Chuck Wepner that took place at Richfield Coliseum in Richfield, Ohio, on March 24, 1975.
 Wepner was TKO'd in the 15th round of the match by Ali, with few expecting him to last as long as he did.
 Despite the match motivating Stallone to begin work on Rocky, he has denied Wepner provided any inspiration for the script.
 Other inspiration for the film may have included characteristics of real-life boxers Rocky Marciano and Joe Frazier, as well as Rocky Graziano's autobiography Somebody Up There Likes Me and the movie of the same name.
 Wepner sued Stallone, and eventually settled for an undisclosed amount.

 Henry Winkler, Stallone's co-star in The Lords of Flatbush who then broke out as Arthur Fonzarelli on ABC's Happy Days, said he had taken the script to executives at the network.
-They expressed interest in turning it into a made-for-television movie and actually bought the script but insisted that someone else re-write it.
+They expressed interest in turning it into a made-for-television movie and actually bought the script but insisted that someone else rewrite it.
 Upon hearing the news, Stallone begged Winkler not to let ABC change writers, so Winkler went back to the executives and offered to return the money in exchange for the rights.
 While ABC refused at first, Winkler said he was able to use his status as one of its biggest stars at the time to convince them to sell the rights back.